-$$V{SW(OFF)} = V{IN} (Max) + (V{OUT} + V_F)/N$$
+$$V{SW(OFF)} = V{IN} (Max) + (V{OUT} + V_F)/N$$ (3)

-V_F is the forward biased voltage of the output diode, and is typically 0.5V for Schottky diodes and 0.8V for ultra-fast recovery diodes

-In certain circuits, there exists a voltage spike, V{LL} , superimposed on top of the steady-state voltage (see Figure 23, waveform A).
+where V_F is the forward biased voltage of the output diode, and is 0.5V for Schottky diodes and 0.8V for ultra-fast recovery diodes (typically).
+In certain circuits, there exists a voltage spike, V{LL} , superimposed on top of the steady-state voltage (see Figure 22, waveform A).
 Usually, this voltage spike is caused by the transformer leakage inductance and/or the output rectifier recovery time.
-To "clamp" the voltage at the switch from exceeding its maximum value, a transient suppressor in series with a diode is inserted across the transformer primary (as shown in the circuit in Figure 22 and other flyback regulator circuits throughout the datasheet).
-The schematic in Figure 57 shows another method of clamping the switch voltage.
+To "clamp" the voltage at the switch from exceeding its maximum value, a transient suppressor in series with a diode is inserted across the transformer primary (as shown in the circuit on the front page and other flyback regulator circuits throughout the datasheet).
+The schematic in Figure 56 shows another method of clamping the switch voltage.
 A single voltage transient suppressor (the SA51A) is inserted at the switch pin.
 This method clamps the total voltage across the switch, not just the voltage across the primary.

-If poor circuit layout techniques are used (see the Circuit Layout Guideline section), negative voltage transients may appear on the Switch pin (pin 5).
+If poor circuit layout techniques are used (see the CIRCUIT LAYOUT GUIDELINES section), negative voltage transients may appear on the Switch pin (pin 4).
 Applying a negative voltage (with respect to the IC's ground) to any monolithic IC pin causes erratic and unpredictable operation of that IC.
-This holds true for the LM2586 IC as well.
-When used in a flyback regulator, the voltage at the Switch pin (pin 5) can go negative when the switch turns on.
+This holds true for the LM2587 IC as well.
+When used in a flyback regulator, the voltage at the Switch pin (pin 4) can go negative when the switch turns on.
 The "ringing" voltage at the switch pin is caused by the output diode capacitance and the transformer leakage inductance forming a resonant circuit at the secondary(ies).
 The resonant circuit generates the "ringing" voltage, which gets reflected back through the transformer to the switch pin.
 There are two common methods to avoid this problem.
-One is to add an RC snubber around the output rectifier(s), as in Figure 57.
+One is to add an RC snubber around the output rectifier(s), as in Figure 56.
 The values of the resistor and the capacitor must be chosen so that the voltage at the Switch pin does not drop below -0.4V.
-The resistor may range in value between 10Ω and $1 k\Omega$, and the capacitor will vary from $0.001 \mu F$ to $0.1 \mu F$.
+The resistor may range in value between 10Ω and $1 \text{ k}\Omega$, and the capacitor will vary from $0.001 \text{ }\mu\text{F}$ to $0.1 \text{ }\mu\text{F}$.
 Adding a snubber will (slightly) reduce the efficiency of the overall circuit.